 4.5.5 Query Dispatch¶

 For sync queries, the caller simply waits on the HTTP connection until the results are available.
-For async queries, since the caller will make another request, we need to ensure that these requests will always find the results, no matter how many TAP service copies we have.
-This means we can’t really store results locally on the TAP service disk (also this has the possibility of filling up the disk).
-It is better to have a central disk or shared place, so that results can be written there, and then picked up by anyone handling getting the results.
+For async queries, since the caller will make another request, we need to ensure that these requests will always find the results, no matter the scale factor of the TAP service.
+This means we can’t locally store results on the TAP service disk.
+It is better to have a central result store, so that results can be written there, and retrieved up by anyone handling getting the results.
 This also helps with keeping results through upgrades and transient failures.

 It’s also a good idea to separate out your front ends (things taking HTTP requests) from your back end workers (which dispatch to the database).
 This allows for a more even distribution of load across the workers, and keeping the load on the backends (which don’t scale as easily) in check.

-We need to figure out how to properly impersonate the user making the request.
+We need to figure out how to properly impersonate the user making the request in QServ.
 Do we store their token, or use a service account and su to them?

 4.5.6 Centralized Result Store¶

-After the user has completed their query, they will want their results, which may be large.
-They may be downloaded more than once, so we likely want to keep the results sets around for at least a few days, to prevent needing to rerun the same query on the database.
+After the user has completed their query, they will retrieve their results, which may be large.
+They may be downloaded more than once, so we likely want to keep the results sets around for at least a few days, to prevent rerunning to the same query.